Pfizer CEO: may be a week between conclusive vaccine data, public notification

-NEW YORK, Oct 27 (Reuters) - Pfizer Inc’s Chief Executive Albert Bourla said on Tuesday that once it knows whether the vaccine candidate it is developing with Germany’s BioNTech SE works, it could be a week before it lets the public know, making it unlikely it will release data before the Nov.
+NEW YORK (Reuters) - Pfizer Inc's PFE.N Chief Executive Albert Bourla said on Tuesday that once it knows whether the vaccine candidate it is developing with Germany's BioNTech SE 22UAy.F works, it could be a week before it lets the public know, making it unlikely it will release data before the Nov.
 3 presidential election.

 Our Standards: The Thomson Reuters Trust Principles.